AIMS students now have access to online library resources via the link below. Please contact the academic department for

-The school has a diverse collection of reference books and educational media including CDs, DVDs, videos, journals, and study guides that are designed to support and enhance the learning experience students receive at AIMS.
+The school has a diverse collection of print material and educational media including textbooks, reference books, journals, study guides, CDs, DVDs, and videos that are designed to support and enhance the learning experience students receive at AIMS.
 The AIMS Library will give students the opportunity to expand on the knowledge they learn in class, and it will serve as an important resource for all current and future AIMS students.
 It will also be a great resource for students who are preparing to take registry/certification examinations.

 The mission of the AIMS Education Library is to identify, organize, and preserve valuable resources for the benefit of our students, faculty, and staff.
 In addition to creating a balanced collection of resources, it is also the mission of the library to provide an educational environment designed for reading, learning, and research.